Homogenization of diffusion processes with singular drifts and potentials via unfolding method: Unfolding Operators

-We now show the existence of functions, so-called the {\it correctors}, appeared as solutions of variational formulas, which plays an important role to identify the limit of the solutions of the homogenization problems.
+We now show the existence of functions, so-called the {\it correctors}, that appear as solutions of variational formulas, which play an important role in identifying the limits of the solutions to homogenization problems.

 \begin{prop}[Correctors] Let $A(x,y)=(a_{ij}(x,y))$ and $C(x,y)=(c_i(x,y))$ be functions defined on $D\times Y$ satisfying the following conditions:

 and there exists $p_0 \in (d, \infty]$ such that